a-wai/retroduino/README.md

 ## Features

-This SBC (Single Board Computer) provides a UART interface, an I2C bus and 24 GPIOs.
+This 130x75mm SBC (Single Board Computer) provides a UART interface, an I2C bus# and 24 GPIOs.

 It includes 31kB of SRAM, 32kB of flash memory (mounted on a ZIF socket for easier programming), and runs at 8MHz.